Septic, Productivity, Operations, Technician Tips

 Note: Google Local Services Ads will appear above PPC ads and organic listings.

-Local customers looking for septic tank services will be able to view a snapshot of your business — such as the company name, Google review rating, and years in business — to determine whether your business fits their needs.
+Local customers looking for septic tank services can view a snapshot of your business—such as the company name, Google review rating, and years in business—to determine whether it fits their needs.

-Costs for Google Services Ads vary, but you only pay when a customer contacts your business through the ad, so this can be really cost-effective.
+Costs for Google Services Ads vary, but you only pay when a customer contacts your business through the ad so that it can be cost-effective.

-ServiceTitan integrates with Google Local Services Ads to allow homeowners to directly schedule online appointments with your company.
+ServiceTitan integrates with Google Local Services Ads, allowing homeowners to schedule online appointments with your company directly.
 It also provides business owners with ROI metrics on every campaign.

 Track Your Marketing Efforts with ServiceTitan